JonPurvis/faker-stripe/README.md

 ## ✨Features
 This package can currently generate fake IDs for the following Stripe resources.
-To avoid any confusion, the names of resources _should_ match what's in thdis package.
+To avoid any confusion, the names of resources _should_ match what's in this package.

 ### Core Resources